Growing Vines in the Heart of Darkness!

 Most other clematis are fine with full sun or less - down to as little as four hours of direct sun a day.
 Four hours, however, seems to be the

-If you have between two and four hours of direct sun a day, you still have two good options: Silver Moon and Elsa Spath.
+If you have between two and four hours of direct sun a day, you still have a few good options: Silver Moon, Elsa Spath and Tranquilite.

 Our Silver Moon gets two hours of direct sun in the morning - and the rest of the day grows in shade so deep it might as well be in a closet!
 It blooms reliably for us, usually in May and again in September.